-Gum Disease and Overall Health
+Are Gum Health and Overall Health Interlinked?

 How Does Gum Disease Affect Overall Health?

-The chemical mediators produced by our body during gum disease, along with other risk factors for cardiovascular disease such as smoking, high cholesterol etc. helps in the formation of atheroma (narrowing of blood vessels) in coronary artery (arteries which supply blood to the heart muscles).
-When the blood vessels get narrowed there is insufficient supply of blood to the heart muscles thereby it results in heart problem.
-If this narrowing occurs in the arteries of brain, it may result in Stroke.
+1) Cardiovascular Disease (Heart Disease): The chemical mediators produced by our body during gum disease help in the formation of atheroma (plaque formation) in the coronary artery (arteries supplying blood to the heart).
+When the blood vessels get narrowed (due to atheroma), there is an insufficient blood supply to the heart muscles.
+Furthermore, if the narrowing occurs in the brain's arteries, it may result in a stroke.